SyntaxStrategist/usnumbervalidator/README.md

 ## Acknowledgments

 - Inspired by various web validation tools.
-- Special thanks to online resources and communities for JavaScript development.
+- Special thanks to online resources and communities that support JavaScript development.